 At a staggering 150m, Sruth in Aghaidh an Aird (also referred to as ‘the Devil’s Chimney’ online) is one of Ireland’s highest waterfalls.

-26. Drumcliffe Church and the grave of W. B Yeats
+5. The grave of W. B Yeats

-Drumcliffe is best known as the final resting place of literary giant W.B.
+This place is best known as the final resting place of literary giant W.B.
 Yeats.
 Beautifully set against the backdrop of Benbulben, Drumcliffe has become a Mecca, of sorts, for Yeats fans visiting Sligo.

 His grave is marked with a simple headstone with an inscription that reads, ‘cast a cold eye on life, on death, horseman, pass by‘.
 There’s a coffee shop on-site if you fancy taking some time out.